Skip to content

 By Petr Samokhin

 A Figma export at 2880 px wide lands in Teams as an 8 MB PNG.
-The message sends, but the thread crawls on mobile data and the upload form rejects the same file on the second try.
-PNG is the right format for UI with transparency, yet full-monitor exports are almost never viewed at that size.
-You need smaller pixel dimensions, lossless recompression, or a format change when alpha is not required.
+The message sends, but the thread crawls on mobile data and the next upload form rejects the same file.
+PNG is right for UI with transparency, yet full-monitor exports are almost never viewed at that size.
+Resize first, then lossless recompress, or change format when alpha is not required.

 1. Open the PNG in Photos.